HugoMatilla/Effective-JAVA-Summary/README.md

 ## 43. Return empty arrays or collections, not nulls
 There is no reason ever to return null from an array- or collection-valued method instead of returning an empty array or collection

-Return an inmutable empty array instead of null.
+Return an immutable empty array instead of null.
 ```java

 	// The right way to return an array from a collection